TU-Coding-Outreach-Group/cog_summer_workshops_2023/sql/README.md

 __**Content creators:**__ Billy Mitchell & Katie Jobson

 ## Description
 SQL is a common language used in data science jobs, designed to manage data held in a relational database management system.
-This workshop will aim to detail the uses of SQL in industry, and give a brief introduction in how to use it.
+This workshop will aim to detail the uses of SQL in industry and give a brief introduction to how to use it.

 ## Prerequisites
 This workshop demands that users: